mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **FR-RSVP-016:** Store staff and Store admins must be able to view all reservations:

 - Daily view (by date)
-- Filter by status (pending, confirmed, seated, completed, cancelled, no_show)
+- Filter by status (Pending, AlreadyPaid, StoreConfirmed, CustomerConfirmed, Seated, Completed, Cancelled, NoShow)
 - Filter by facility
 - Search by customer name, email, or phone